khalilouardini/drug-price-prediction/README.md

 [You can also run `drug_price_prediction --help` in the commande line]

-An example would be: `drug_price_prediction --data_dir exploration/data/ --model 'RF' --n_estimators 600 --do_hyperopt True --run_inference False`
+An example would be: `drug_price_prediction --data_dir exploration/data/ --model 'RF' --n_estimators 600 --do_hyperopt False --run_inference True`

 ## 3. Discussion